qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 ## Great work!

 This is the end of the lesson, feel free to continue playing around with shortcuts we have covered in this lesson:
 `↑`, `Ctrl + r`, `!!` and `<Tab>`

-When you are done press type `n`, `next` or `quit` to end this lesson.
+When you are done, type `n`, `next` or `quit` to end this lesson.

 ### Vocabulary